Tuition and Payment

 When seeking financial aid, your application fee is waived.

 The reduced deposit for Online Programs is $15.

 This deposit can be refunded if you don’t receive aid or can’t register for a course.

 Students aren’t typically assigned to courses until their financial aid application is evaluated.
 However, if you’d like to be assigned early, you can choose to pay the full deposit up front.
-Once your application has been reviewed, if you are awarded financial aid and you’ve confirmed whether you’ll be attending, we will refund you any applicable overpayment.
+Once your application has been reviewed, if you are awarded financial aid and you’ve confirmed you’ll be attending, we will refund you any applicable overpayment.